henchiyb/youtube-sharing/README.md

     ./setup.sh
     ```
   - SECRET_KE_BASE missing error: run `bin/rails credentials:edit` or `bin/rails credentials:edit --environment=production` for generate key base.
 Add the master.key file value as the RAILS_MASTER_KEY env

+  - If the notification not working
+    - Check your redis server and REDIS_URL setup in env file
+    - Rerun the redis and rails docker